ginesh-tandel/ginesh-tandel/README.md

 ## 🚀 About

-I design and architect **scalable, cloud-native enterprise systems** focused on performance, maintainability, and distributed architecture.
+I design and architect **scalable, cloud-native enterprise systems** used in real-world, high-performance environments.

 - Microservices & Distributed Systems
 - Cloud (Azure & AWS)